Spine & Brain Institute

 Taking Collaboration to a New Level

-Collaboration between the Mt.
-Tam Spine center and the UCSF Department of Neurosurgery allows us to offer several unique services in the field of spine care.
+Collaboration between California Orthopedics & Spine and the UCSF Department of Neurosurgery allows us to offer several unique services in the field of spine care.
 Challenging surgical spine cases are discussed at dedicated spine conference twice a month.
 This conference includes orthopedic spine surgeons, neurosurgeons, physiatrists, and spinal radiologists.
 This multidisciplinary conference is an invaluable resource for the physicians involved in your care.

 One of the biggest advantages of the institute is the ability to have two surgeons operating simultaneously on the spine.
 This is something unique to spine surgery, since there are two sides to the spine.
 Possible combinations include two orthopedic spine surgeons, two neurosurgeons, or an orthopedic spine surgeon working with a neurosurgeon.
 Having two surgeons operating together for larger complex cases leads to shorter time under anesthesia and increased patient safety.